 While premium based food can cost more than lower quality food, it gives your cat a greater chance of a long and healthy life.
 It could prevent them from getting ill, and will leave them feeling fuller and more satisfied after mealtime.

-- 2. Blue Buffalo Indoor Health Adult Dry Cat Food
+- 2. Blue Buffalo Indoor Health Adult Dry Premium Cat Food – Best Value

-- 4. Blue Buffalo Wilderness Grain-Free Dry Cat Food
+- 5. Blue Buffalo Wilderness Grain-Free Premium Dry Cat Food

-- 6. Hill’s Science Diet Adult Indoor Dry Cat Food
+- 7. Hill’s Science Diet Adult Indoor Premium Dry Cat Food